gitter-badger/borges/README.md

   - be state-of-the art.
 Borges.js is written and tested in ES6-compliant javascript.
   - embrace new web technology to allow for offline, realtime, ... apps fluently
+  - embrace open standards, such as json-schema, json-api, ...

 ## Roadmap
   - Decide on a modelling language or library.
 Let's not reinvent the wheel